unlock-protocol/docs/docs/core-protocol/smart-contracts-api/archive/PublicLock/IPublicLockV11.md

 function transferFrom(address from, address to, uint256 tokenId) external nonpayable
 ```

-an ERC721-like function to transfer a token from one account to another.
+An ERC721-like function to transfer a token from one account to another.

 *Requirements: if the caller is not `from`, it must be approved to move this token by either {approve} or {setApprovalForAll}.
 The key manager will be reset to address zero after the transfer*